cbor-wg/cddl/draft-greevenbosch-appsawg-cbor-cddl.md

 {:cddl #fig-abnf title="CDDL ABNF"}

 [^_abnftodo]: Potential improvements: the prefixed byte strings are
-        more liberally specified than they actually are;
+        more liberally specified than they actually are.
+[^_abnfdontdo]:
-        representation indicators are not supported.
+        representation indicators are not supported. -- and this will stay so.

 # Standard Prelude {#prelude}